About Google Consent mode

 You can read more about Google Consent mode in Google's support article.

-Currently the following Google products support Consent mode:
+Currently the following Google products have Built-In Consent Checks:

 Implementing Consent mode

 To greatly simplify implementation, and to ensure that scripts load in the correct order, and using the correct settings, you can now add Google Tag Manager with Consent mode enabled using the Cookiebot WordPress plugin.

 - Make sure you have version 3.9 (or newer) of the Cookiebot WordPress plugin

 - Make sure you've already created a Google Tag Manager account, and have a container ID, formatted as "GTM-XXXXXX"